sreeram-venkitesh/sreeram-venkitesh.github.io/data/blog/devise.md

 bundle install
 ```

-Great now that you have installed the devise gem in your project, we can do a few things to set up devise.
+Great!
+Now that you have installed the `devise` gem in your project, we can do a few things to set up devise.

 Run